wreathe-js/wreathe/README.md

 npx @preset/cli apply wreathe-js/wreathe --ui=<preact|react|vue>
 ```

-This preset installs `wreathe` with a framework of your choice, [Vite](https://vitejs.dev), [TypeScript](https://www.typescriptlang.org/), and [SSR](https://wreathe.dev/server-side-rendering).
+By default preset installs `wreathe`, a UI framework of your choice, configures [Vite](https://vitejs.dev) with [TypeScript](https://www.typescriptlang.org/), and enables [SSR](/advanced-usage/server-side-rendering).

 ### Options

 #### `--no-typescript`

-Exclude TypeScript wih this flag.
+TypeScript variant can be disabled by passing the `--no-typescript` flag.

 #### `--no-ssr`

-Exclude SSR with this flag.
+SSR can be disabled by passing the `--no-ssr` flag.

 ## Documentation